dfinity/motoko/design/IDL-Motoko.md

    different types.

- * The type export mapping is not surjective: there are Candid types that cannot be exported, in particular types with `service` types with methods names that are no valid identifiers in Motoko.
+ * The type export mapping is not surjective: there are Candid types that cannot be imported, in particular types with `service` types with methods names that are no valid identifiers in Motoko.

  * For some types, not all IDL values may be accepted: for example, `Char` is